mdn/browser-compat-data/docs/testing.md

 ## Traverse

-To find all the entries that are non-real, or of a specified value, you can run `npm run traverse [folder] -- [-b/--browser browsername, ...] [-f/--filter value, ...] [--nonreal] [-d/--depth depth, ...]`.
+To find all the entries that are non-real, or of a specified value, you can run `npm run traverse -- [options] [folder]`.

-The folder argument may be a comma-separated list of folder to check entries in.
-By default, the script will traverse all folders.
+By default, the script will traverse and print the dotted path to every feature.
+One or more positional arguments can limit the traversal to a specific folder (for example, `api`).
+Additional options can limit the features listed to features with data matching specific browser and version values (for example, `--non-real`).

+Run `npm run traverse -- --help` for a complete list of options and examples.

 The `-b` or `--browser` argument may be any browser in the [`browsers/` folder](https://github.com/mdn/browser-compat-data/blob/master/browsers/).
 This argument may be repeated to traverse multiple browsers.
 By default, the script will traverse all browsers.